cognalys/Cogdemov2/README.md

 # Cogdemov2
-mobile number verification library (v2) integrated for android
+mobile number verification library (v2) integrated demo for android

+Thi

 The working demo is published on google play store :